 CHDR helps develop cardiovascular drugs and compounds that can affect cardiac rhythm and/or function.
 Together with clinical cardiologists at the Free University Medical Center in Amsterdam (VUmc) and Leiden University Medical Center (LUMC), we can provide a full range of GCP-certified diagnostic procedures for analysing the effects of a test compound on cardiological function in both healthy subjects and patients.
 In addition to performing electrophysiology, we can also perform a wide variety of cardiac imaging techniques, including MRI and PET, all of which are provided in accordance with Good Clinical Practice (GCP) guidelines.

 - Continuous Holter monitoring with 24-48 hour recorders

 - ECG recording and analysis (GE Dash 3000™ monitors and GE MAC® 5500 ECG machines)

 - Reporting and submission of data

-CHDR’s Cardiology Services also uses our Trial@home approach to study the drug’s effects while subjects go about their daily business.
-Using non-invasive wearable devices that record a variety of parameters, including heart rhythm, movement, and body temperature, CHDR can perform studies while the subject is at home, at work, and at play.
+Cardiology Services also uses CHDR’s Trial@home approach to study drug effects while subjects go about their daily business.
+Using non-invasive wearable devices that record a variety of parameters, including heart rhythm, movement, and body temperature, CHDR can perform studies while the subject is at home, work, and play.
 These devices can also be used to monitor subjects during the ‘washout phase’ of a drug trial, during which the compound is cleared from the body, thereby providing important information regarding the compound’s long-term effects on heart function and other physiological properties.